eMirror Vol 23, No. 48 (2019-11-29)

 Upcoming Events

-For associate and general students: Please note that there are no sittings on Monday and Thursday evening during the week of O-sesshin.
-Instead, you may attend a morning sitting on Saturday, October 5th.
+A morning sitting will take place in the Zendo on Saturday December 7th.
 The sitting begins at 9:30 a.m. (please arrive by 9:15 in time for first Bell) and ends at 11:30 a.m.
 Students are reminded to remain on the first floor.

 A Note to Preliminary and Public Students Concerning O-sesshin